artemis-analytics/artemis/docs/cdr.md

 support nested, hierarchal tables.
 In the current prototype, we focus on demonstrating the use case for flat tables.

+Anticipate a common workload is to perform computation on streams of record batches.
+For example, it is possible to perform many kinds of filter-project-aggregate on a very large dataset where only one small row batch at a time is in-memory.

-The primary assumption for the data production of Arrow Tables is that chunks of data can be read into in-memory buffers, converted to a standard tabular format, processed and filtered independently with Arrow RecordBatches.
-The basic processing strategy is described herein.
+The primary assumption for Artemis data production is that chunks of raw data can be read into Arrow buffers and subsequently perform computation on streams of record batches.
+The computations may perform many kinds of filter-projection-aggregate operations on very large dataset with only a small record batch in-memory.
+The processing of the record batches can be parallized across many cores or across a cluster of machines, resulting in both vertical and horizontal scaling of computing resources.

-The raw dataset consists of one or more files or database tables, e.g.

-Dataset
-    File 1
-    File 2
-    File 3 ...

-Each file (or table) is considered a datum of a dataset.
-In order to organize the data into collections of RecordBatches, as well as manage the data in-memory efficiently, each datum is separated into chunks of fixed size in bytes.
-Each chunk is converted from the raw input data to a RecordBatch.
-The RecordBatch can undergo any number of operations, e.g. parsing, conversion, cleaning, filtering, to a final RecordBatch.
-The final RecordBatch from a raw input chunk of a datum is written to an output buffer (Arrow::BufferOutstream).
-The RecordBatches continue to be collected in the output buffer for each subsequent data chunk.
-The output buffer is flushed to disk.
-As more data continues to stream into the application, new buffers are created until all files from the raw dataset are stored in RecordBatches.
+The raw dataset consists of one or more datums, such as files, database tables, or any data parition.
+In order to organize the data into collections of a fixed number of record batches and manage the data in-memory, each datum is separated into chunks of fixed size in bytes.
+Each chunk is converted from the raw input data to a record batch (Arrow::RecordBatch).
+The record batch can undergo any number of operations, e.g. parsing, conversion, cleaning, filtering, aggregation, integration until the the entire transformation is applied to record batch.
+The output record batch from a raw input chunk of a datum is written (serialized) to an output buffer (Arrow::BufferOutstream).
+Raw input data chunks continue to stream into Artemis while the record batches continue to be serialized into the output stream.
+Once the buffer output stream consumes enough memory, the output buffer is "spilled" to disk.
+As more data continues to stream into the application, new buffers are created until all files from the raw dataset are stored in collections of Arrow record batches.

-TODO -- Create a picture depicting the general data flow.

-Note, we do not assume that the output dataset maps directly back to the input dataset, as the data is reorganized into RecordBatches to provide performant, random access data files.
-In addition, the ability to transform the data can result in one or more final output partitioning schemes which conform to the requirements of the downstream analysis.
+The output dataset does not assume to map directly back to the input dataset, as the data is reorganized into Arrow::RecordBatches to provide performant, random access data files.
+The ability to transform the data in-memory can result in one or more final output partitioning schemes which conform to the requirements of the downstream analysis.
+The columnar data structure is highly compressible and retains the schema as well as the entire payload in a given file.
+Arrow supports both streams and random access reads.

 ### Business process model <a name="bpm"></a>